gitworkflows/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 - `CYPRESS_RECORD_KEY`: Used for integration with the Layer5 account on Cypress.
 - `GLOBAL_TOKEN`: Used for securely transmitting performance test results for the None Provider.

-The Docker Hub user, `mesheryci`, belongs to the "ciusers" team in Docker Hub and acts as the service account under which these automated builds are being pushed.
+The Docker Hub user, `meshplayci`, belongs to the "ciusers" team in Docker Hub and acts as the service account under which these automated builds are being pushed.
 Every time a new Docker Hub repository is created we have to grant “Admin” (in order to update the README in the Docker Hub repository) permissions to the ciusers team.

 ## Checks and Tests